 Blue Hills Unified School District (USD) has 10,000 pounds of mozzarella at ABC Processor as of June 30.
 Between July 1 and October 31, they use 3,000 pounds of the mozzarella, leaving them with a balance of 7,000 carryover pounds.
-We then take the 7,000 remaining pounds and deduct 3,000 pounds (amount used July 1 through October 31), to determine that 4,000 pounds would be swept into the CAE.
+The FDP takes the 7,000 remaining pounds and deducts 3,000 pounds (amount used July 1 through October 31), to determine that 4,000 pounds would be swept into the CAE.
 Blue Hills USD would retain 3,000 carryover pounds for use.

 10,000 – 3,000 = 7,000 carryover

 7,000 – 3,000 (usage) = 4,000 (to sweep)